bhuwanpandey7/Stock-App/realtime-stocks/README.md

 ├── styles.scss
 └── index.html

 ---

 ## Components

 ### StockListComponent

-- Fetches the list of stocks from `StockPriceService`.
+- Fetches the list of stocks from `StockPriceService` by mainting a connection to server using web socket.
 - Tracks window size for responsive layout.
 - Passes each stock and device info to `StockItemComponent`.
 - Handles toggling stock enable state via service.